 Run demonstrations related to my research at the Pacific Science Center as a Science Communication Fellow.

 Grad admissions application reading committee Dec 2017, 2018

 Help read incoming applications to the department for the following term.

 Moderator of mid-size subreddit Mar 2017 - present

-Lead moderator for an active community of ~130k.
-Technical skills: Maintain a simple bot to flag posts when they reach the top pages of reddit.
+Lead moderator for an active community of 200k+.
+Technical skills: Maintain a bot to flag posts when they reach the top pages of reddit, notifying both the moderators and the user.
 I also occasionally do some NLP on the content of the posts to predict their topic and identify subreddit-specific spam, like covert brand promotion (mostly just for fun).
-Soft skills: Patiently and kindly deal with internet trolls and rulebreakers, write wiki articles (beginner and advanced guides on the subreddit's topic), and keep things organized.
+Soft skills: Moderate internet trolls and rulebreakers, write wiki articles (beginner and advanced guides on the subreddit's topic), and keep things organized.

 Science Communication Fellow

 NIH Big Data in Genomics and Neuroscience Training Grant

 Clare Boothe Luce Undergraduate Research Scholar